-- area farmers not using a lot of BRM programs because difficult/expensive - programs are lacking, need to take fluctuations into better account - Agri-Stability very difficult to get into, apply, uncertain results - Best program is Agri-Invest, under funded - don't work if you are diversified - need to be more flexible & timelier - Need to account for weather events - Crop insurance typically works well, but doesn't cover wildlife damage - 30% losses too big - The programs already won't cover the risks we discussed so they won't cover future risks.
+- area farmers not using a lot because difficult/expensive Crop Insurance - Ag-Stability, Agri-Invest, SDRM horticulture crops (smaller program) - programs are lacking, need to take fluctuations into better account - Agri-Stability very difficult to get into, apply, uncertain results - Best program is Agri-Invest, under funded - Crop insurance you know what you're getting - don't work if you are diversified - need to be more flexible & timelier - Need to account for weather events - Crop insurance typically works well, but doesn't cover wildlife damage - 30% losses too big - uses SDRM

+- The programs already won't cover the risks we discussed so they won't cover future risks.
 The program is a decade behind and haven't been kept up to date properly - Ex.
-Succession planning next generation can't access BRM program.
-Haven't designed programs to allow for succession planning - A lot of younger farmers are frustrated with this program - It is too restrictive- any type of insurance policy needs to pay in a practical sense- timing and on deliverables up the percentages to make it worthwhile. - anyone having negative impacts from the programs?
-Most ppl who use them, understand them and like them, those who do not, may have had a singular bad experience- maybe a graduated scale should be considered - programs exist but are too cumbersome to access or use - some of the programs aren't understood, so not accessible (and how to get help) - support for larger local presence (i.e., OMAFRA) to present on programs, etc. so a business could access the programs themselves (Rather than hiring out)?
-Agricorp reps are invited to local meetings & do a good job explaining, but must be invited - so many opportunities to explore, how to choose which one is worth it (tend to make more money listening to the big farmers and getting better interest rates) - Yes- a lot of farms are still operating due to assistance from these programs.
+Succession planning next generation isn't able to access BRM program.
+Haven't designed programs to allow for succession planning - A lot of younger farmers are frustrated with this program

+- It is too restrictive- any type of insurance policy needs to pay in a practical sense- timing and on deliverables up the percentages to make it worthwhile. - Consistency of application of the programs- transparency- ie same applications, different outcome regarding support. - anyone having negative impacts from the programs?
+Most ppl who use them, understand them and like them, those who do not, may have had a singular bad experience- maybe a graduated scale should be considered

+- · programs exist but are too cumbersome to access or use - some of the programs aren't understood, so not accessible (and how to get help) - support for larger local presence (ie. OMAFRA) to present on programs, etc. so a business could access the programs themselves (Rather than hiring out)?
+Agricorp reps are invited to local meetings & do a good job explaining, but have to be invited - so many opportunities to explore, how to choose which one is worth it (tend to make more money listening to the big farmers and getting better interest rates)

+- Yes- a lot of farms are still operating due to these programs assistance.
 Crop insurance is a major program that keeps farmers moving.
-Oldest, most consistent, and unchanged program around\ - Timeliness it is tricky to wait for a year or more to receive payments in a bad year - Not across the board work to adequately protect us BUT crop insurance and RMP do - Crop insurance and RMP have major impacts, the others are minor - Crop insurance runs on a NEEDS basis and is effective, other programs sometimes trigger payments when producer is not in need
+Oldest, most consistent and unchanged program around - Timeliness it is tricky to wait for a year or more to receive payments in a bad year - Not across the board work to adequately protect us BUT crop insurance and RMP do - Crop insurance and RMP have major impacts, the others are minor - Crop insurance runs on a NEEDS basis and is effective, other programs sometimes trigger payments when producer is not in need - Tricky balance to ensure qualification but also simplified process

-- Tricky balance to ensure qualification but also simplified process - There is a need for a better understanding of the programs out there, and how they apply to farm businesses of different sizes - Farmers left to gamble with market prices some type of insurance to cover the 'playing the market' approach we are driven to - Existing programs not likely well positioned to deal with new, emerging issues (like COVID); however, acknowledge that crop insurance was made applicable to cover labour disruption during the pandemic; need to retain this going forward - Consumer preferences are fickle and can change quickly, not covered well by existing programs - If they did address them, then they wouldn't be problems. - Limited insurance for pasture/forages for livestock operations - No market garden operation coverages (i.e., CSA, must have variety) - Size limitations, niche/specialty operations limited options - Seems limited for smaller operations is time worth results?
+- Agrilnvest is the simplest to understand but harder to qualify for (matching percentage for small operations hardly makes it worthwhile to go through the paperwork to apply) - There is a need for a better understanding of the programs out there, and how they apply to farm businesses of different sizes - Farmers left to gamble with market prices some type of insurance to cover the 'playing the market' approach we are driven to - Existing programs not likely well positioned to deal with new, emerging issues (like COVID); however, acknowledge that crop insurance was made applicable to cover labour disruption during the pandemic; need to retain this going forward - Consumer preferences are fickle and can change quickly, not covered well by existing programs

+• If they did address them, then they wouldn't be problems.

+- Limited insurance for pasture/forages for livestock operations - No market garden operation coverages (i.e. CSA, must have variety) - Size limitations, niche/specialty operations limited options - Seems limited for smaller operations is time worth results?